bup/bup/Documentation/bup-index.md

 need the same information).

-# OPTIONS
+# MODES

 -u, --update
-:   (recursively) update the index for the given filenames and
+:   recursively update the index for the given filenames and
     their descendants.
 One or more filenames must be given.
+If no mode option is given, this is the default.

 -p, --print
 :   print the contents of the index.
 If filenames are